Wacayang-Bangkit-2022/Documentation/README.md

 * Personalization to add and remove wayang to/from favorite library.
 * Share thoughts and knowledge through posting comments.
 * Secured account sign in using Google Firebase JWT token.
 ## Technology
 * Android Studio IDE to develop the Android application.
 * Google Cloud Platform as deployment platform for REST API, database, and ML model.
 * Tensorflow and Keras to develop, train, and deploy ML model.
+## How to Replicate
+This section shows how to replicate our project.
+There are three sub-section, 1) Android App, 2) Cloud Computing, 3) Machine Learning.
+Each sub-section explains how to replicate that particular section.
+If you are looking for the integration method, please refer to **Integration Method** section.
+### 1. Android App

+### 2. Cloud Computing

+### 3. Machine Learning